-- Four Absences in a Trimester: If a student is absent four times in a trimester, it is considered a serious issue.
-At this point, the parent/guardian will be called to school to meet with the Executive Director.
-At the meeting the problem will be discussed and an attendance plan will be developed. - Five Absences in a Year: If a student is absent five times in a year, it is considered a serious issue.
-At this point, the parent/guardian will be called to school to meet with the Executive Director.
+- Four Absences in a Trimester: If a prepster is absent four times in a trimester, it is considered a serious issue.
+At this point, the parent/guardian will be called to school to meet with the Principal.
+At the meeting the problem will be discussed and an attendance plan will be developed. - Five Absences in a Year: If a prepster is absent five times in a year, it is considered a serious issue.
+At this point, the parent/guardian will be called to school to meet with the Principal.
 At the meeting the problem will be discussed and an attendance plan will be developed.
-We must report students with five or more absences to MNPS.
-A failure to respond to notices regarding excessive absence will result in the school contacting the Metro Nashville Police Department and other authorities as required by law. - Nine Absences in a Year: If a student is absent nine times in a year, the student is considered truant.
-At this point, the student is at risk of not being promoted to the next grade.
-The parent/guardian will be called to the school to meet with the Executive Director.
-The Executive Director reserves the right to retain any student who misses nine or more days of school.
-In addition, a report may be filed with the Department of Children's Services. - Ten Unexcused Absences in a Year: If a student is absent ten times in a year, the student will be considered a habitual truant and may not be promoted to the next grade.
-At this point, the school leaders must make a mandatory referral to the court program as required by the Juvenile Court of Metro Nashville and Davidson County pursuant to T.C.A. § 49 6-3007.
+We must report prepsters with five or more absences to MNPS.
+A failure to respond to notices regarding excessive absence will result in the school contacting the Metro Nashville Police Department and other authorities as required by law. - Nine Absences in a Year: If a prepster is absent nine times in a year, the prepster is considered truant.
+At this point, the prepster is at risk of not being promoted to the next grade.
+The parent/guardian will be called to the school to meet with the Principal.
+The Principal reserves the right to retain any prepster who misses nine or more days of school.
+In addition, a report may be filed with the Department of Children's Services.

-• Fifteen Absences in a Year: If a student misses fifteen or more days (including excused and/or unexcused absence/and partial absences) in one school year, the student will be automatically retained in the current grade.
+- Ten Unexcused Absences in a Year: If a prepster is absent ten times in a year, the prepster will be considered a habitual truant and may not be promoted to the next grade.
+At this point, the school leaders must make a mandatory referral to the court program as required by the Juvenile Court of Metro Nashville and Davidson County pursuant to T.C.A. § 49 6-3007. - Fifteen Absences in a Year: If a prepster misses fifteen or more days (including excused and/or unexcused absence/and partial absences) in one school year, the prepster will be automatically retained in the current grade.